GoAuditsGoAudits

 4. Standardize

 At this step, the warehouse management ensures they standardize all the improvements made throughout the 5S process.
-Managers can use methods like creating warehouse SOPs to implement standardizations.
+Managers can use methods like creating warehouse SOPs to implement standardization.

 Warehouse Checklists: Discover our library of free warehouse checklists.